freenas/freenas-docs/userguide/storage.rst

 1 TB in many cases.

 If the system has a large amount of RAM, metadata can use more RAM, at the expense of file cache data.
-For example: suppose that a 20 TB pool with a dedup ratio of 3x space saving is found to require 40 GB total for the DDT (2 GB per TB).
-If the system has 96GB of RAM then the user could reserve 60 GB for metadata and DDT, and leave the rest (36 GB) for the system and other file cache.
+For example: suppose that a 12 TB pool with a dedup ratio of 3x space saving is found to require 30 GB total for the DDT (2.5 GB per TB).
+If the system has 64 GB of RAM then the user could reserve 40 GB for metadata and DDT, and leave the rest (24 GB) for the system, jails, and other file cache.
 This would  be done by creating a :ref:`Tunable` called :command:`vfs.zfs.arc_meta_limit` of type *loader*, and entering the amount of RAM to be used for metadata.
 The value can be abbreviated using G for GB